cp-algorithms/cp-algorithms/src/data_structures/disjoint_set_union.md

 ### Offline LCA (lowest common ancestor in a tree) in $O(\alpha(n))$ on average

-The algorithm for finding the LCA will be discussed in a separate article (currently not yet translated).
+The algorithm for finding the LCA is discussed in the article [Lowest Common Ancestor - Tarjan's off-line algorithm](./graph/lca_tarjan.html).
 This algorithm compares favorable with other algorithms for finding the LCA due to its simplicity (especially compared to an optimal algorithm like the one from Farach-Colton and Bender).

 ### Storing the DSU explicitly in a set list / Applications of this idea when merging various data structures